pesync

 1. Employee Performance Planning Meeting

 • Overview: Department head and employee set objectives for the employee and have a formal discussion to review and confirm these objectives and ensure understanding.
-The objectives will provide the necessary input for the department head and employee to discuss and suggest the adequate training and development needs.
+The objectives will provide the necessary input for the department head and employee to discuss and suggest adequate training and development needs.

 2. Formal Mid-Year Performance Review Meeting